adityaashuklaa/Docker/Readme.md

 - Image in EXECUTION is called a container.

 ## Common commands
-- docker run
+- docker run (name of file)
 - docker ps
 - docker kill

+## Port Mapping
+- docker run -p 27017:27017 mongo
+- This command will map the machine port to the container port of the mongo image.